cis3296s24/04-brickbreaker/README.md

 - Specify additional library to download if needed
 - What file and target to compile and run.
 - What is expected to happen when the app start.

+### project proposal
+This document proposes a novel application of BrickBreaker, the classic arcade game but with a space theme.
+Players can navigate through a title screen menu to start and exit from the game.
+Players move their paddle left and right to deflect the ball upwards and crush the blocks.
+Each level increases the difficulty.
+Players can earn power ups that can temporarily make the paddle bigger, slow down the ball, or give you multiple balls to use.

+To run this file, open the project from intelliJ and run as a normal program.
+The Jframe will pop up, and you can begin the game.